mommermi/mommermi.github.io/_posts/2014-10-20-physical-properties-of-two-tiny-asteroids-from-spitzer-observations.markdown

 The results of this analysis are published in two papers: [2009 BD](http://adsabs.harvard.edu/abs/2014ApJ...786..148M) and [2011 MD](http://adsabs.harvard.edu/abs/2014ApJ...789L..22M), and there has been a NASA/JPL [press release](http://www.jpl.nasa.gov/news/news.php?release=2014-193).

 **Addendum** (August 2015): Our Spitzer observations were originally performed in support for NASA's [Asteroid Redirect Mission](https://en.wikipedia.org/wiki/Asteroid_Redirect_Mission), which aimed on retrieving an asteroid into an orbit in the Earth-Moon system.
-Unfortunately, NASA decided to [change its strategy](http://www.space.com/28934-nasa-asteroid-capture-mission-boulder.html) and instead grab a boulder from the surface of a larger asteroid and bring that back into the Earth-Moon system.
+Unfortunately, NASA first decided to [change its strategy](http://www.space.com/28934-nasa-asteroid-capture-mission-boulder.html) and instead grab a boulder from the surface of a larger asteroid and bring that back into the Earth-Moon system, but then decided to ditch the mission altogether.
 But on the bright side: our team has been awarded a NASA Group Achievement Award for 'exemplary science implementation, analysis and execution of the Spitzer 2011 MD and 2009 BD near-Earth asteroid observations for NASA's Asteroid Redirect Mission'.

+# Resources

+* Mommert, M., Farnocchia, D., Hora, J. L., Chesley, S. R., Trilling, D. E., Chodas, P. W., Mueller, M., Harris, A. W., Smith, H. A., & Fazio, G. G. (2014), "*Physical Properties of Near-Earth Asteroid 2011 MD*", The Astrophysical Journal, 789, L22., [publication](http://doi.org/10.1088/2041-8205/789/1/L22), [arxiv](http://arxiv.org/abs/1406.5253)*

+* Mommert, M., Hora, J. L., Farnocchia, D., Chesley, S. R., Vokrouhlický, D., Trilling, D. E., Mueller, M., Harris, A. W., Smith, H. A., & Fazio, G. G. (2014), "*Constraining the Physical Properties of Near-Earth Object 2009 BD*", The Astrophysical Journal, 786, 148., [publication](http://doi.org/10.1088/0004-637X/786/2/148), [arxiv](http://arxiv.org/abs/1403.7699)